Overview

 Running

 Running has all the same benefits as walking, and you burn more calories.
 The downside is that running also has a higher risk for injury and can be harder on your joints.
-According to the American College of Obstetricians and Gynecologists, if you are healthy and your pregnancy is normal, it is safe to continue or start regular physical activity.
+According to the American College of Obstetricians and Gynecologists, if you are healthy and your pregnancy is normal, continuing or starting regular physical activity is safe.
 Physical activity does not increase your risk of miscarriage, low birth weight, or early delivery.
-However, it is important to discuss exercise with your obstetrician or another health care team member during your early prenatal visits.
-If your health care professional gives you the okay to exercise, you can discuss what activities you can do safely.
-It is always great to have an open dialogue with your doctor or midwife because you can get their feedback on any particulars of your pregnancy.
+However, discussing exercise with your obstetrician or another healthcare team member during your early prenatal visits is essential.
+If your healthcare professional gives you the okay to exercise, you can discuss what activities you can do safely.
+Having an open dialogue with your doctor or midwife is always great because you can get their feedback on any particulars of your pregnancy.

-One study of nearly 1,300 participants included expecting mothers who participated in running groups across the U.S. It is important to know that these were people who had a running practice before becoming pregnant.
-There were two groups of participants, those who continued to run during their pregnancy and those who did not.
+One study of nearly 1,300 participants included expecting mothers in running groups across the U.S. It is important to know that these people had a running practice before becoming pregnant.
+There were two groups of participants: those who continued to run during their pregnancy and those who did not.
 They found no difference in gestational age at delivery, meaning running did not contribute to premature delivery.
 There was also no statistical significance in the babies’ weights at birth.
-This was independent of the stage or trimester of pregnancy, and the distances participants ran.
-This is great news for runners because it was thought that running would affect preterm birth rates and your baby’s weight at birth.
+This was independent of the stage or trimester of pregnancy and the distances participants ran.
+This is great news for runners because running was thought to affect preterm birth rates and your baby’s weight at birth.

 There is a difference between an experienced runner and someone who isn’t.
 If your body is accustomed to running, it will be easier for you during pregnancy than for someone new to running.